How SAP RE-FX makes you comply with the new IFRS16 Leasing rules

 How to adapt your SAP ERP system to comply with the IFRS 16 Lease Accounting rules

 In order to comply with the new IFRS 16 lease accounting standard, you need to adapt your SAP ERP system.
 The SAP solution for lease contract management is based on the SAP Flexible Real Estate module (SAP RE-FX), which is integrated with SAP FI, CO and AA.
 It is important to know that it’s not necessary to implement and define the entire SAP RE-FX module.
 Therefore, it is possible to only implement the RE-FX contract management part and its accounting integration and later add further functions if desired.
+Click here to find out how we implemented SAP RE-FX at the German road construction company, Porr Oevermann GmbH, to make their SAP ECC system compliant with the IFRS16 Lease Accounting rules.

 Basically, SAP RE-FX is a complete contract management solution.
 It enables you to set up different types of contracts, manage the business partners of your contract in the tool, keep track of critical dates in the contract life time and manage the contract conditions.
 This is all managed in a central contract database, so all involved parties in your organization will work on the same contract data.
 In this tool, the lease contract can be valuated according to different GAAP standards, enabling you to perform your local and your IFRS valuation.
 It calculates repayments, depreciations and the present value.
 Based on these calculations, posting are made directly in the SAP FI and SAP CO modules.
 Moreover, you can apply the multi-GAAP valuation as well for the ledger solution (New-GL) as for customers using the account solution (Classic GL).